alarxel/alarxel/README.md

 My name is Alan, I'm from Guatemala and I like to say I´m a kind of Geo Data Engineer.

-* Currently working for IMSA.
+* Currently working for Magdalena.

 ### Skills
 SQL